 But, this assumes you have some sort of access to your compost or some sort of community compost.
 If you’re in an apartment the paper filters are going straight in the trash, right?

 I don’t blame you, it’s what I would do.

-But, it’s not great for the environment, especially if you’re using multiple filters a day, so if you’re wanting to do things better then you’re going to want to look into a permanent filter, some sort of reusable filter that will last for at least months if not years.
+But, it’s not the most eco friendly, especially if you’re using multiple filters a day, so if you’re wanting to do things better then you’re going to want to look into a permanent filter, some sort of reusable filter that will last for at least months if not years.
 That way no waste and you might even save some money because you can buy it once and forget about it.

 Should You Wet a Paper Coffee Filter?

 I touched on this earlier but I wanted to go into it a little more.
 If you’re using a brown paper filter then you’ll likely want to rinse it beforehand because it will leave a papery taste in the coffee.
 If you don’t notice a difference then great!
 No need to rinse for you.

 And if you’re putting a paper filter into a drip coffee machine then you’re not going to need to wet it, it’ll work just fine with a dry filter.
 Of course, go ahead and try it with both to see if you can notice the difference.

 But if you’re making pour-over coffee using a Chemex or maybe a V60, a Melitta something like that then you are going to want to wet the filter.
 If you’ve got the skill to use one of these then you can also taste the difference if there’s a papery taste, so you will want to rinse the brown filter but also wet the filter to properly use the device.

 There are so many pour-over devices I’ll have to be a bit general but yes you want to wet them so you create a proper seal between the filter and the edge of the device.